Chicken Financial Statements From 2010 to 2026

 91.08 M

 Most of Chicken Soup's fundamental indicators, such as EBITDA, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
-If the real value is higher than the market price, Chicken Soup for is considered to be undervalued, and we provide a buy recommendation.
+If the real value is higher than the market price, Chicken Soup For is considered to be undervalued, and we provide a buy recommendation.
 Otherwise, we render a sell signal.

 In a nutshell, EBITDA is calculated by adding back each of the excluded items to the post-tax profit, and can be used to compare companies with very different capital structures.